barbeque/jaguar-av-to-genesis-2-av/README.md

 # Atari Jaguar AV connector to Sega Genesis/Megadrive Model 2 AV cable adapter
 This adapter allows you to use an inexpensive Sega Genesis Model 2 AV cable on an Atari Jaguar, instead of the costly (and becoming harder to find) original Atari-branded cables.

+RGB has been confirmed to work, with the Insurrection Industries SCART cable.
+See the "Known Issues" section below for some caveats.

 It was developed as part of a [Leaded Solder](https://www.leadedsolder.com) blog entry.

 ![Tempest 2000 running on composite output](/shots/jaguar-tempest-2000.jpg)